SSWConsulting/SSW.Rules.Content/rules/word-documents-vs-sharepoint-wiki-pages/rule.md

 created: 2021-11-29T22:45:19.556Z
 guid: be53b471-aff1-4f06-9ca3-de2badf5880c
 ---
-In the past, wiki pages were a great way to store content in SharePoint.
+In the past, Wiki pages were a great way to store content in SharePoint.
 These days, with advancements in browser and smartphone capabilities, Word Documents are a better place to store content.

 <!--endintro-->